Facilitators: Mr Peter Gee, Dr Jeremy Segrot, ALPHA members

 Please note a certificate of attendance will only be issued if delegates complete all elements of the training.
 Times will be confirmed on receipt of the registration form

-Following the training, participants will:
+Following the training, participants will be able to:

 ALPHA: Advice Leading to Public Health Advancement